Frequently Asked Questions (FAQs)

 Who is my Faculty Advisor?

 Each student in the College of Liberal Arts is assigned a Faculty Advisor in their major*.
-Faculty Advisors are randomly assigned to students just prior to the start of their first quarter.
+Faculty Advisors are assigned to students just prior to the start of their first quarter.
 If you meet with your Faculty Advisor and find that your interests are not the same, you may be able to change your Faculty Advisor by asking a professor of your choice to be your advisor.
 If agreed, please make sure to inform your major's department office of this change.

 *Except, first year English majors are assigned a Faculty Advisor at the start of their third year.
 The CLA Advising and English Department's Associate Chair are available for any advising needs until your your third year.